 - Agree how it is to be announced, and the wording, with the vendor.
 Make the announcement positive.

-- See the employees individually, if possible.
+- Meet with employees in person, and individually, if possible.
 It is important to make them feel settled and motivated from the outset.

 - Write to the major customers, explaining the advantages for them.